zak-45/WLEDVideoSync/README.md

 WLEDVideoSync is a tool designed to synchronize WLED-controlled LED strips with video content.
 This project enables users to create immersive lighting experiences that complement their video playback.

 **Key Features:**
-- Video synchronization with WLED-controlled LED strips
+- Video synchronization with DDP devices e.g: WLED-controlled LED strips
-- Multicast feature: aggregate multi WLED devices to a big, BIG one
+- Multicast feature: aggregate multi DDP devices to a big, BIG one
-- Support for various video sources
+- Support for various video sources: image, video or WebUrl (even Youtube)
 - Support for desktop / desktop area, window content
 - Customizable LED effects
+- Complete API to integrate with third party application
+- Websocket for image cast if necessary
+- GUI: native, browser: can be accessed remotely, or even "headless": can be used as service

 **Portable Installation:**
 1. Take the app from releases (Unix/ Mac/ Win)